How Can I Claim to be the Innocent Spouse? I Had My Faults Too!

 - Prayed and fasted about the marriage.

-- Got tense when they heard their spouse come home, checking to make sure everything was perfect.
+- Felt tense and afraid when they heard their spouse come home, checking to make sure everything was perfect.

 - Journaled and pleaded with the Lord to improve their difficult marriage.